Husgärdessjön, with its 326,700 square meters, is the 4th largest lake in Skara municipality after Skärvalången, Flämsjön, and Ämten.

 Another phenomenon that has also contributed to the landscape in Valle is the so-called drainage of the Baltic Ice Lake.
 Vast amounts of meltwater that had accumulated in the area east of what we now call the Baltic Sea were then rapidly emptied into the ocean through openings formed between the ice and the higher terrain to the south.
 When the water gushed out over this area between Lake Vänern and Lake Vättern, the landscape was shaped into what we see here today.

-When the inland ice retreated, it left behind a lush landscape with abundant animal and plant life, which led people to settle here nearly 10,000 years ago, as evidenced by a multitude of ancient remains.
+When the ice sheet and the sea retreated, they left behind a lush landscape with rich animal and plant life, allowing people to settle here almost 10,000 years ago, as evidenced by a number of ancient remains.

 Connected lake system.

-During that time, the Vallesjöarna lakes were fewer and more interconnected than they are today, as agricultural activities led to the drainage of the land.
+Valle’s lakes are said to be as numerous as there are days in the year.
+While this is probably a bit of an exaggeration, if you look at a map of the area, you can see why the phrase came about.
+In the past, there were probably even more smaller lakes, while the larger Vallesjöarna were more continuous than they are today after agriculture led to land being drained.
 The shallow Hornborgasjön was practically gone before the restoration work of it began in the late 1980s.
 Today, there are about 40 lakes in the Valle area, and Husgärdessjön is among the largest.

-The unique nature of the Valle area has made it of national interest for conservation and outdoor activities, resulting in a total of 8 nature reserves in the region today.
-Lycke-Lilla Höjen, Jättadalen-Öglunda Cave, Eahagen/Öglunda Meadows, Torp, and Höjentorp-Drottningkullen have been nature reserves since 1975.
-Gullakrokssjöarna became a nature reserve in 1999, while the nature reserves Ökull-Borregården (located near Valle Camping and Husgärdessjön) and Bockaskedeåsen-Toran were established in 2007.
+The unique nature in the Valle area has made them a national interest for nature conservation and outdoor recreation and there are currently 8 nature reserves in the area (see map of nature reserves).
+Lycke-Lilla Höjen (L, outside the map), Jättadalen-Öglunda grotta (J), Eahagen/Öglunda ängar (E), Torp (T) and Höjentorp-Drottningkullen (H) have been nature reserves since 1975.
+Gullakrokssjöarna (Outside the map, G) became a nature reserve in 1999, while the nature reserves Ökull-Borregården (Ö) (here next to Valle Camping and Husgärdessjön) and Bockaskedeåsen-Toran (B, the main part outside the map) were established in 2007.
 The Valle area is considered to have particularly favorable conditions for enriching experiences in natural and/or cultural environments, as well as for outdoor activities, thus providing enriching experiences.

 Inflow and outflow.